Apply for a Brokerage In Securities Listed In Foreign Markets Business License in Dubai

 Setup Costs and Application Steps

-The timeline from application submission to licence issuance generally ranges from a few days to several weeks, depending on the completeness of documentation and the need for any supplementary regulatory approvals.
+The timeline from application submission to license issuance generally ranges from a few days to several weeks, depending on the completeness of documentation and the need for any supplementary regulatory approvals.

 Step-by-Step Application Process